JordanMilne/Advocate/README.rst

     pip install advocate

-Advocate is officially supported on CPython 2.7+, CPython 3.4+ and PyPy 2.
-PyPy 3 may work as well, but you'll need a copy of the ipaddress module from elsewhere.
+Advocate is officially supported on CPython 3.6+.
+PyPy 3 may work as well, but is not tested.

 Examples
 ========